stacklover/b5500emulator/README.md

 I try to use not more than shift, mask and addition/subtraction to implement B5500 arithmetic operations.

-This is to allow the software to run on embedded SOCs like those with 32 Bit ARM cores or in FPGAs.

-The B5500 did not have hardware multiply or divide.
+The B5500 itself did not have gate level multiply or divide.

 Currently I use GNU C, which is available for embedded CPUs as well.
 For convienience all tests run under cygwin, but they should run on any